music dictionary : As - As

 Asesoramiento(Spanish m.) advice

-asesorarse de(Spanish) consult
+asesorarse de(Spanish) to consult

-Asesoria(Spanish f.) consultancy, consultant's office
+Asesoría(Spanish f.) consultancy, consultant's office

 Aseveración(Spanish f.) assertion

-aseverar(Spanish) assert
+aseverar(Spanish) to assert

-Asexualwithout sexual desire or interest, with seemingly no sexual drive
+Asexual(English, Spanish) without sexual desire or interest, with seemingly no sexual drive

 reproduction without the combination of genetic material with another individual; for example yeast can reproduce asexually by budding